raydelto/polly-b-gone/README.md

 ## Controls

 * You can move Polly, using the W,A,S,D keys.
-* SPACE pauses the game
+* SPACE pauses the game.
-* F9 Toggles on/off worls textres
+* F9 Toggles on/off world textures.
-* F10 Render helper vectors
+* F10 Render helper vectors.
 * F11 toggles the Full Screen mode.

 ## Documentation